Stephy0595/Data-Cleaning/README.md

 This repository provides an overview of global sales and shipping performance.

-# Data Cleaning and Transformation
+# Data Cleaning & Transformation

 1. Load the Data